Separating Text in Excel

 A dialog box appears for text to columns wizard.

-Step #3 – This time we are using fixed width method so make sure that the fixed method option is selected and click on next another Text to Column Wizard dialog box appears.
+Step #3 – This time, we are using a fixed-width method, so make sure that the fixed method option is selected and click on next.
+Another Text to Column Wizard dialog box appears.

 Step #5 – Now click on next, another Text to Column Wizard dialog box appears.
 There you need to click on the Finish button.